xfdingustc/cwac-camera/README.markdown

 -----------------
 These are above and beyond [the bugs filed for this project](https://github.com/commonsguy/cwac-camera/issues):

-1. Taking videos in portrait mode will result in the video files still being stored as landscape, but with a bit in the MPEG-4 header indicating that the output should be rotated.
-Unfortunately, many video players ignore this header.
-This is a function of how `MediaRecorder` works, and there is no current workaround in `CWAC-Camera` for this behavior.
+1. Taking videos in portrait mode is not supported.

 2. While a picture or video is being taken, on some devices, the aspect ratio of the preview gets messed up.
 The aspect ratio is corrected by `CWAC-Camera`